SpatialKey/skdm/README.md

 Delete the given dataset at the organziation and user defined in SpatialKeyDataManagerConfig.xml
 > `skdm.exe delete 55555-66-88-33-abcd`

-Get oAuth key for organization and user defined in in SpatialKeyDataManagerConfig.xml
+Get oAuth key for organization and user defined in SpatialKeyDataManagerConfig.xml
 > `skdm.exe oauth`